-The Links, Incorporated , founded in 1946, is a national non-profit women’s service organization of approximately 10,000 African-American women in the United States, Germany, the Bahamas and South Africa.
-The Links, Incorporated is one of the oldest and largest volunteer service organizations of women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
+The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
+The membership consists of over 15,000 professional women of color in 288 chapters located in 42 states, the District of Columbia, the Commonwealth of the Bahamas and the United Kingdom.
+It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.